BitTorrent: Implementations

 The BitTorrent specification is free to use and many clients are open source, so BitTorrent clients have been created for all common operating systems using a variety of programming languages.
 The official BitTorrent client, μTorrent, qBittorrent, Transmission, Vuze, and BitComet are some of the most popular clients.

 Some BitTorrent implementations such as MLDonkey and Torrentflux are designed to run as servers.
 For example, this can be used to centralize file sharing on a single dedicated server which users share access to on the network.
 Server-oriented BitTorrent implementations can also be hosted by hosting providers at co-located facilities with high bandwidth Internet connectivity (e.g., a datacenter) which can provide dramatic speed benefits over using BitTorrent from a regular home broadband connection.
 Services such as ImageShack can download files on BitTorrent for the user, allowing them to download the entire file by HTTP once it is finished.

 The Opera web browser supports BitTorrent natively.
 Brave web browser ships with an extension which supports WebTorrent, a BitTorrent-like protocol based on WebRTC instead of UDP and TCP.
 BitLet allowed users to download Torrents directly from their browser using a Java applet (until browsers removed support for Java applets).
 An increasing number of hardware devices are being made to support BitTorrent.
 These include routers and NAS devices containing BitTorrent-capable firmware like OpenWrt.
 Proprietary versions of the protocol which implement DRM, encryption, and authentication are found within managed clients such as Pando.

 Adoption

 A growing number of individuals and organizations are using BitTorrent to distribute their own or licensed works (e.g. indie bands distributing digital files of their new songs).
 Independent adopters report that BitTorrent technology reduces demands on private networking hardware and bandwidth, an essential for non-profit groups with large amounts of internet traffic.

+Many major open source and free software projects encourage BitTorrent as well as conventional downloads of their products (via HTTP, FTP etc.) to increase availability and to reduce load on their own servers, especially when dealing with larger files.
+In addition, some video game installers, especially those whose large size makes them difficult to host due to bandwidth limits, extremely frequent downloads, and unpredictable changes in network traffic, will distribute instead a specialized, stripped down BitTorrent client with enough functionality to download the game from the other running clients and the primary server (which is maintained in case not enough peers are available).

 Some uses of BitTorrent for file sharing may violate laws in some jurisdictions (see legislation section).

+Popularity and traffic statistics

+As of January 2012, BitTorrent was utilized by 150 million active users.
+Based on this figure, the total number of monthly users could be estimated to more than a quarter of a billion (≈ 250 million).
+As of February 2013, BitTorrent was responsible for 3.35% of all worldwide bandwidth—more than half of the 6% of total bandwidth dedicated to file sharing.
+As of 2013, BitTorrent had 15–27 million concurrent users at any time.